Do you ask your patients if they’ve tested their homes for radon?

 -Timothy Vermillion, D.O.

-New Draft Radon Guidance for Health Care Providers
+Radon Guidance for Health Care Providers

 The Conference of Radiation Control Program Directors (CRCPD), Inc., with assistance of the Environmental Protection Agency and Dr. Bill Field, Professor in the University of Iowa’s College of Public Health, has developed a new guide for health care providers titled Reducing the Risk From Radon: Information and Interventions.
 This guide was designed to furnish health care providers with the information they need to reduce their patients’ expsoures to radon.
 Radon is estimated to cause about 21,100 lung cancer death per year and is the leading environmental cause of cancer mortality in the United States.
 Comments and questions can be directed to Dr. Bill Field at [email protected].